 The good news is the odds of making the transition in the not-too-distant future have never looked better.
 The cost of renewables has fallen dramatically over recent years while public support for green energy is booming.

-It might be extremely windy in the middle of the night, for instance, but if no one’s awake to use all that power coming out of Dogger Bank, it’s just going to go to waste.
+It might be extremely windy in the middle of the night, for instance, but if no one’s awake to consume all the extra power coursing out of Dogger Bank, it’s not going to do us much good.

-Here are five tech companies thriving in this important space.
+Here are five examples of cutting-edge tech companies that are thriving in this important space.

 Gravitricity’s gravity battery